**Warning** Dogs that enjoy swimming and playing in dams may be exposed to blue-green algae.

 Hunting dogs are especially predisposed due to increased exposure outdoors.

-Clinical signs of poisoning are dependent on the toxin involved.
-Microcystins can result in liver damage or failure.
+This is dependent on the toxin involved, microcystins can result in liver damage or failure.

 • blood in stool or black, tarry stool,

 • coma and shock.

 Death generally follows within days as a result of liver failure.